Relationship Values: Your Needs and Her Needs

 And really, WHAT could you or your partner ask for that you wouldn’t be willing to give to each other?
 Not much.

-You are on this email list because you likely want to give your partner the world on a platter.
+You are on reading this article because you likely want to give your partner the world on a platter.

 So getting clear and honest with yourself and your partner about each others’ needs builds an amazing foundation to heap more love, affection, appreciation, and camaraderie on top.